 Hello!
-If you've been sent a link to this page, by me or someone else, you've probably asked for some help with your Python program.
-I try to respond to as many emails as possible, but right now I have 455 unread emails.
+If you've asked for programming help and then someone gave you a link to this page, you probably need to give more information about your problem.
 In the next section I explain why I'm so slow to reply (or often don't reply at all) but you can skip directly to instructions for how to ask programming questions.

 Why I Didn't Reply To Your Email Yet (or Ever)

-I reply to some of these emails, but often I literally can't answer them; either I don't have enough information about your problem or I you're asking me about something I don't know anything about.
+I often get emails say little more than "Why doesn't my program work?"
+Often I can't answer them; either I don't have enough information about your problem or you're asking me about something I don't know anything about.

 Before you email, consider posting the problem to the /r/inventwithpython subreddit or StackOverflow.

-The /r/inventwithpython subreddit will probably answer your questions about code in my books faster than I can reply to your email.
+The /r/inventwithpython subreddit can answer your questions about code in my books faster than I can reply to your email.

-To make itself as useful to as many people as possible, StackOverflow carefully moderates questions posted to its site.
-You must read the short How do I ask a good question? page first.
-This page is also good to read for asking for programming help in general.
+StackOverflow is good for general programming questions, but read the short How do I ask a good question? page first.
+(This page is also good to read for anyone asking for programming help in general.)

 Before you email, google your question.
-If you got an error message, copy and paste the error into google.
+If you got an error message, copy and paste the exact error message into google.

-Before you email, learn to use a debugger, and use a debugger.
+Before you email, learn to use the debugger, and use the debugger.